mongodb/docs/source/commands.rst

      complete.

-   - ``compact`` removes any :term:`padding factor` in the collection, which may impact performance if documents regularly grow.
+   - ``compact`` removes any :term:`padding factor` in the collection, which may impact performance if documents grow regularly.

    - ``compact`` commands do not replicate and can be run on slaves and replica set members.